basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 #### driver

-The module name of the driver that basho_bench will use to generate load.
+The module name of the driver that Basho Bench will use to generate load.
 A driver may simply invoke code in-process (such as when measuring the performance of DETS) or may open network connections and generate load on a remote system (such as when testing a Riak server/cluster).

 Available drivers include:

--   `basho_bench_driver_http_raw` - Uses Riak's HTTP interface to
-    get/update/insert data on a Riak server
+* `basho_bench_driver_http_raw` --- Uses Riak's HTTP interface to get/update/insert data on a Riak server
--   `basho_bench_driver_riakc_pb` - Uses Riak's Protocol Buffers
-    interface to get/put/update/delete data on a Riak server
+* `basho_bench_driver_riakc_pb` --- Uses Riak's Protocol Buffers interface to get/put/update/delete data on a Riak server
--   `basho_bench_driver_riakclient` - Uses Riak's Distributed Erlang interface
-    to get/put/update/delete data on a Riak server
+* `basho_bench_driver_riakclient` --- Uses Riak's Distributed Erlang interface to get/put/update/delete data on a Riak server
--   `basho_bench_driver_bitcask` - Directly invokes the Bitcask API
+* `basho_bench_driver_bitcask` --- Directly invokes the Bitcask API
--   `basho_bench_driver_dets` - Directly invokes the DETS API
+* `basho_bench_driver_dets` --- Directly invokes the DETS API

 On invocation of the `driver:run/4` method, the driver may return one of the following results:

--   `{ok, NewState}` - operation completed successfully
+* `{ok, NewState}` --- operation completed successfully
--   `{error, Reason, NewState}` - operation failed but the driver can continue processing (i.e. recoverable error)
+* `{error, Reason, NewState}` --- operation failed but the driver can     continue processing (i.e. recoverable error)
--   `{stop, Reason}` - operation failed; driver can't/won't continue
+* `{stop, Reason}` --- operation failed; driver can't/won't continue processing
-    processing
--   `{'EXIT', Reason}` - operation failed; driver crashed
+* `{'EXIT', Reason}` --- operation failed; driver crashed

 #### code_paths

 Some drivers need additional Erlang code in order to run.
-Specify the paths to this code using the **code_paths** configuration setting.
+Specify the paths to this code using the `code_paths` configuration setting.

 #### key_generator

 The generator function to use for creating keys.
 Generators are defined in `basho_bench_keygen.erl`.
 Available generators include:

--   `{sequential_int, MaxKey}` - generates integers from 0..MaxKey in
-    order and then stops the system.
+* `{sequential_int, MaxKey}` --- generates integers from 0..`MaxKey` in order and then stops the system.
 Note that each instance of this keygen is specific to a worker.
--   `{partitioned_sequential_int, MaxKey}` - same as `{sequential_int}`,
-    but splits the keyspace evenly among the worker processes.
+* `{partitioned_sequential_int, MaxKey}` --- the same as `{sequential_int}`, but splits the keyspace evenly among the worker processes.
 This is useful for pre-loading a large dataset.
--   `{partitioned_sequential_int, StartKey, NumKeys}` - same as
-    `partitioned_sequential_int`, but starting at the defined `StartKey` and going up to `StartKey + NumKeys`.
+* `{partitioned_sequential_int, StartKey, NumKeys}` --- the same as `partitioned_sequential_int`, but starting at the defined `StartKey` and going up to `StartKey + NumKeys`.
--   `{uniform_int, MaxKey}` - selects an integer from uniform
-    distribution of 0..MaxKey.
-I.e. all integers are equally probable.
+* `{uniform_int, MaxKey}` --- selects an integer from uniform distribution of 0..`MaxKey`, i.e. all integers are equally probable.
--   `{pareto_int, MaxKey}` - selects an integer from a Pareto distribution, such that 20% of the available keys get selected 80% of the time.
-Note that the current implementation of this generator MAY yield values larger than MaxKey due to the mathematical properties of the Pareto distribution.
+* `{pareto_int, MaxKey}` --- selects an integer from a Pareto distribution, such that 20% of the available keys get selected 80% of the time.
+Note that the current implementation of this generator _may_ yield values larger than `MaxKey` due to the mathematical properties of the Pareto distribution.
--   `{truncated_pareto_int, MaxKey}` - same as `{pareto_int}`, but will
-    NOT yield values above MaxKey.
+* `{truncated_pareto_int, MaxKey}` --- the same as `{pareto_int}`, but will _not> yield values above `MaxKey`.
--   `{function, Module, Function, Args}` - specifies an external function that should return a key generator function.
+* `{function, Module, Function, Args}` --- specifies an external function that should return a key generator function.
 The worker `Id` will be prepended to `Args` when the function is called.
--   `{int_to_bin, Generator}` - takes any of the above `_int` generators
-    and converts the number to a 32-bit binary.
+* `{int_to_bin, Generator}` --- takes any of the above `_int` generators and converts the number to a 32-bit binary.
 This is needed for some drivers that require a binary key.
--   `{int_to_str, Generator}` - takes any of the above `_int` generators
-    and converts the number to a string.
+* `{int_to_str, Generator}` --- takes any of the above `_int` generators and converts the number to a string.
 This is needed for some drivers that require a string key.

 The default key generator is `{uniform_int, 100000}`.